IRAS Singapore: What You’ll Need and How It Functions (2026)

 Individuals in Singapore must file personal income tax returns if their annual income reaches SGD 20,000.
 Tax residents earning below this amount are exempt from tax.
 Singapore follows a progressive tax system, with rates ranging from 0% to 24%, ensuring higher earners pay a larger portion of their income in taxes.

-2. How do I check my annual income IRAS?
+2. How do I check my annual income on IRAS?

-You can check your annual income with IRAS through myTax Portal by following these steps:
+You can check your annual income with IRAS through the myTax Portal by following these steps:

 1. Log in to myTax Portal using your Singpass.